lvgl/lvgl/docs/overview/scroll.md

 Normally the content can't be scrolled inside the object.
 That is the top side of the content can't be below the top side of the object.

 However, with `LV_OBJ_FLAG_SCROLL_ELASTIC` a fancy effect can be added when the user "over-scrolls" the content.
 The scrolling slows down, and the content can be scrolled inside the object.
-When the object is releases the content is scrolled in it will be animated back to the valid position.
+When the object is released the content scrolled in it will be animated back to the valid position.

-### Snaping
+### Snapping
 The children of an object can be snapped according to specific rules when scrolling ends.
-Children can be made snapable individually with the `LV_OBJ_FLAG_SNAPABLE` flag.
+Children can be made snappable individually with the `LV_OBJ_FLAG_SNAPABLE` flag.
+(Note misspelling of the flag name: your code needs to spell it with one P.)
 The object can align the snapped children in 4 ways:
 - `LV_SCROLL_SNAP_NONE` Snapping is disabled. (default)
 - `LV_SCROLL_SNAP_START` Align the children to the left/top side of the scrolled object